 The window and the portal changed their places between 1770 and 1800 after the eastern part of the south gallery was reconstructed.
 At a time new arches, based on the carved, square in plan pillar, were laid.
 Initially, the window framing had been set onto a blank wall as a decorative element, the window here was broken through only in 1930-ies during the restoration works.

 Restoration works on the south porch and south gallery of the cathedral were accomplished in the 2007-2010-ies.
 One of the main targets of this restoration was to reveal many building periods in the history of this part of the cathedral.
 Field studies helped to reveal the primal carved decoration of the gallery and the porch.
 It is preserved fragmentary, nevertheless, it allows us to imagine the way the cathedral looked like during the Ivan the Terrible rule.
 Gallery's and porch's vaults were painted either dark grey or black.
 Columns' and pillars' fusts, capitals, imposts, lower surfaces of the archivolts in arches of the gallery's façade, were covered with the carving.
 Along the south façade of the gallery and the porch, there was a frieze, decorated with carved floral ornament.
 A door aperture used to be a white stone, carved portal with semicircular archivolt, supported by a rectangular in plan pilaster, and led from the upper site of the porch to the eastern gallery, situated before the Treasury Chamber.
-Principal motifs of the white stone carving on the south gallery and south porch are floral sprouts and stems with peculiar sharp-cornered or half-round 'cones' that differ a lot from the carving on the Renaissance portals of the end of the 15th – beginning of the 16th cc.
-The analogues of these motifs can be found in book engraving of the middle of the 16th c.
+Principal motifs of the white stone carving on the south gallery and south porch are floral sprouts and stems with peculiar sharp-cornered or half-round 'cones' that differ a lot from the carving on the Renaissance portals of the end of the 15th – beginning of the 16

 Floors on the galleries were covered with ceramic triangular tiles of black and white colours, composing a regular geometric ornament.
 An eastern corner semi-column was discovered later during the restoration works in 1949.
 At the same time, a white stone portal and a base of the south wall of the cathedral chetverik were reconstructed according to the traces, left in the masonry.